 - …and so many more!

-We absolutely love 3 Truths and a Lie, and we hope that it finds its way into your classroom this year too!
+I absolutely love 3 Truths and a Lie, and I hope that it finds its way into your classroom this year too!

 What is one of the craziest things you learned about your students from doing this activity?
-We’d love to hear about it.
-Leave a comment or drop us an email to tell us about your experiences with this game.
+I’d love to hear about it.
+Leave a comment below to tell us about your experiences with this game.